microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

 **Step #3: Adding ADCC, FVR, Memory, Timer, and UART peripherals**

-For this project to run properly, the application will go through a series of steps in order to read back an accurate/precise device temperature.
+For this project to work properly, the application goes through a specific series of steps to minimize noise in the measurement.
-  - These steps are: ADCC is set up to run periodically &rarr; Device is put to sleep &rarr; temp sensor is measured &rarr; Wake-Up device on interrupt &rarr; Convert result to Temperature &rarr; Print result using UART.
+  - These steps are: ADCC is set up to run periodically from hardware trigger &rarr; Device is put to sleep &rarr; Hardware trigger activates &rarr; Temperature Sensor is measured multiple times and averaged &rarr; Microcontroller is woken up after average is computed &rarr; Result is converted to temperature &rarr; Print results using UART.

   + In Device Resources:
       + Drivers &rarr; ADCC &rarr; ADCC